AndreaKarleusa/DeepDescent/DeepDescent/ideas.md

 # Ideas

+## Polishing
+- Make the bat flap its wings every N seconds so it looks like it is really flying (physics)

 ## Optimizations:
+- Every class has its own random generator which is just stupid
+- Move random generators to the constructor (they are cost heavy)
 - Collision manager that takes care of all the collision logic.
-- Move random generators to the constructor (they are cost heavy)
 - Only check the 9 tiles around the player for colissions

 ## Quality Of Life